 You can choose any beneficiaries you want, including friends, family, or even charities.
 Think about who you want your assets to go to, especially if you’re funding an irrevocable trust.

-Transfer all assets into the trust
+6. Transfer assets and fund the trust

-If you die without a trust, your estate goes into probate.
-The process can delay when your beneficiaries receive their inheritance.
+Probate can delay when your beneficiaries receive their inheritance.
 It can also be time-consuming for the executor, who must oversee everything.

 Avoids anyone contesting your wishes